stm32-periph/stm32f0/Projects/STM32F0xx_StdPeriph_Examples/I2C/I2C_TwoBoards/readme.txt

 Section 2 (Transfer Options Configuration):
               #define CPAL_I2C_DMA_PROGMODEL
               #define CPAL_I2C_IT_PROGMODEL
-Note : Only one define must selected.
-If these two defines are uncommented DMA Programming model is selected and the code size of this example will increase.
+Note : Only one define must be selected.
+If these two defines are uncommented, DMA Programming model is selected and the code size of this example will increase.